 The Haub School is also home to the William D. Ruckelshaus Institute of Environment and Natural Resources, which supports stakeholder-driven solutions to environmental challenges by communicating relevant research and promoting collaborative decision making.
-In addition, the Haub School houses the Biodiversity Institute, which provides research, education, and outreach to support biodiversity conservation and management.

 Environment and Natural Resources concurrent major (for baccalaureate or master’s students earning a degree in any of the university’s seven colleges)

 Environment and Natural Resources minor (for baccalaureate, master’s, and doctoral students)